nabto/cordova-plugin-nabto/README.md

 ## Note about version identifiers

 The version information returned by `nabto.versionString` is the core Nabto Client SDK version - _not_ the version of the Cordova wrapper (the component described in this document).
-See the release notes for the individual Cordova wrapper version to see the Nabto Client SDK core version wrapped.

 ## Note about older Android devices